tbcgit/cleanbar/README.md

 Third, Download the "CleanBar.c", "Atrandi_1k.fq" and "barcodes.txt" files and copy them to your working folder.

-Finally, compile the CleanBar.c program and generate the CB executable.
+Finally, compile the CleanBar.c program and generate the CB executable using the program ggc, present in all the linux systems
 ### gcc  -O2 -o CB  CleanBar.c

 For information on what arguments the program accepts, write: